McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   - overwritten the `header.html`, `menu.html` or `footer.html` partials
   - self-defined output formats that display HTML
   - defined archetype partials in `layouts/partials/archetypes`
-  - redefined prev/next topbar buttons
+  - overwritten prev/next topbar buttons

   There is a separate section in the documentation covering these cases.